With A Reclusive Oil Tycoon’s Backing, Three Nightlife Entrepreneurs Take Aim On Downtown.

-For the crew along on this ride – a collection that also includes in the backseat recent Dallas transplant Nate Donmoyer, the drummer for indie buzz band Passion Pit who moonlights as a DJ named Shuttle – it's more late than it is early.
-But it's not particularly late, either: This nocturnally inclined outfit just left a small, smoke-filled after-party in Oak Cliff; the current destination is Rio Room, which Parker helps run with a close-knit group of collaborators.
-The majority of the night's earlier, regulation-hour undertakings took place at Rio, but this next stop doesn't appear to be our last – not just yet.
-Instead, there's talk of another after-party; a friend of Parker's who works at the club is still up at the spot, wrapping his duties from a Thursday night of work, and he says heard whispers of another get-together.
+For the crew along on this ride – a collection that also includes in the backseat recent Dallas transplant Nate Donmoyer, the drummer for indie buzz band Passion Pit who moonlights as a DJ named Shuttle – it’s more late than it is early.
+But it’s not particularly late, either: This nocturnally inclined outfit just left a small, smoke-filled after-party in Oak Cliff; the current destination is Rio Room, which Parker helps run with a close-knit group of collaborators.
+The majority of the night’s earlier, regulation-hour undertakings took place at Rio, but this next stop doesn’t appear to be our last – not just yet.
+Instead, there’s talk of another after-party; a friend of Parker’s who works at the club is still up at the spot, wrapping his duties from a Thursday night of work, and he says he heard whispers of another get-together.
 In exchange for this prized information, all he asks is for a ride.

 Such is the premise of this drive – although 70-mile-per-hour seat-dancing aside, it perhaps isn’t as spontaneous as it appears.